mrseanryan/gpt-code-commenter/README.md

 - `NOTE` - this tool still requires manual supervision: If outputting back to the same location, please check the results before committing the changes.
 By default the tool outputs to stdout OR to a new directory.

+- for setup instructions, see `Setup` section below.

 ## Usage

+note: the scripts must be run from within the top-level `via-chat-gpt` folder.

 To comment a single file: